Pumpkin cake to celebrate 10 years of Labna

 Instructions

-- Preheat the oven to 350°F (177°C) and grease a baking pan: a bundt shape or a normal sheet shape would work well.
+- Preheat the oven to 350°F (180°C) and grease a baking pan: a bundt shape or a normal sheet shape would work well.

-- Whisk the flour, baking powder, baking soda, salt and cinnamon in a large bowl.
+- Whisk the flour, baking powder, baking soda, salt, and cinnamon in a large bowl.
 Set aside.
 Whisk the oil, eggs, brown sugar, granulated sugar, pumpkin, and vanilla extract together until combined.
 Pour the wet ingredients into the dry ingredients and use a mixer or whisk until completely combined.
-Batter will be thick.
+The batter will be thick.2 cups all-purpose flour, 2 teaspoons baking powder, 1 teaspoon baking soda, 1 teaspoon salt, 1 teaspoon cinnamon, 4 large eggs, 1 cup brown sugar, 1/2 cup white sugar, 1 15-ounce can of pumpkin puree or 2 cups homemade mashed pumpkin, 1 teaspoon vanilla extract, 1 cup canola or vegetable oil

 - Spread batter into the prepared pan.
 Bake for 30-36 minutes.
-Baking times vary, so keep an eye on yours.
+Baking times vary, so keep an eye on your oven.
 The cake is done when a toothpick inserted in the center comes out clean.

-- If you find the top or edges of the cake is/are browning too quickly in the oven, loosely cover it with aluminum foil.
+- If you find the top or edges of the cake are browning too quickly in the oven, loosely cover it with aluminum foil.

 - Remove the cake from the oven and set the entire pan on a wire rack.
 Allow to cool completely.